Current Suspected Overdose Deaths in Delaware for 2021: Get Help Now!

 Click here for more information on child care options during Delaware's State of Emergency.

-For the month of November 2020, families are not required to pay their Purchase of Care monthly co-payment to their child care provider.
-Co-payments were also waived for families since April 2020.
+Families are not required to pay their Purchase of Care monthly co-payment to their child care provider through June 30, 2021.
+The Division of Social Services has waived co-payments for families since April 2020.

 If you have any questions or concerns, please contact the Purchase of Care Unit at (302)255-9670.